 Research projects into hip and muscle injuries are also on the agenda in the near future.

 The Foundation aims to create 20 scientific research and administration jobs in the first year, growing to over 100 by 2020.

-One of its most ambitious plans is the creation of a construction of a training, research and testing centre, costing €15 million, over the next 18 months.
-The centre will be located beside the Sports Surgery Clinic in Santry.
+One of its most ambitious plans is the creation of construction of a training, research and testing centre, costing €15 million, over the next 18 months.
+The centre will be located beside the UPMC Sports Surgery Clinic in Santry.
 Biology, genetics and biomechanics will underpin all studies at the centre.

 Patients attending for injury screening will have blood collected for future biomarker discovery programmes and state-of-the-art technology assessments in cognitive function, movement analysis

 and power and strength production can be performed, Dr Franklyn-Miller explained.

 |“The real focus can be summarised in three words: Ambition, Drive and Expertise.|